"

 Figure 6.52.
 A Belt Sander / Photo Credit: tickspit, CC BY-NC-ND 2.0

 A belt sander is a great piece of equipment to have in any shop.
-Belt sanders are useful for deburring parts, shaping material, or polishing the surface of a finished piece.
-This is due to the various grits of sanding belts available.
-Belt sanders come in a number of configurations.
-Some are upright, some are horizontal.
-They can have wide or narrow belts.
-On some models the sanding is done on a flat platen, on others, it is done on the wheel.
-Once again, the type of tool needed depends on the work being done.
+With various sanding grits available, they are useful for deburring parts, shaping material, or polishing the surface of a finished piece.
+TBelt sanders come in a number of configurations: upright, or horizontal, and with wide or narrow belts.
+On some models the sanding is done on a flat platen, on others a wheel is used.

 A benchtop pedestal grinder.
 The machine is a horizontal motor which has two abrasive wheels, one on either side, that rotate when the machine is in operation.
 The wheels are surrounded by metal semi-circular guards, with a clear viewing plate above where the wheels are open.
 The body of the machine is dark green and the guards are black.